Cardiotoxicity: An Unexpected Consequence of HER2-Targeted Therapies

 - Yancy CW, Jessup M, Bozkurt B, et al. 2013 ACCF/AHA guideline for the management of heart failure: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol 2013;62:e147-239.

-Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antibodies, Monoclonal, Humanized, Antihypertensive Agents, Arrhythmias, Cardiac, Biological Markers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Chemotherapy, Adjuvant, Cyclophosphamide, Diabetes Mellitus, Disease Progression, Doxorubicin, Echocardiography, Genes, erbB-2, Glomerular Filtration Rate, Heart Diseases, Heart Failure, Heart Transplantation, Heart Transplantation, Heart-Assist Devices, Hypertension, Lung Neoplasms, Maytansine, Myocytes, Cardiac, Neuregulins, Pharmaceutical Preparations, Prospective Studies, Protein-Tyrosine Kinases, Quinazolines, Receptor, Epidermal Growth Factor, Risk Factors, Stomach Neoplasms, Survival Rate, Taxoids, Troponin I, Ventricular Dysfunction, Left
+Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Antibodies, Monoclonal, Humanized, Antihypertensive Agents, Arrhythmias, Cardiac, Biomarkers, Breast Neoplasms, Cardiomyopathies, Cardiotoxicity, Chemotherapy, Adjuvant, Cyclophosphamide, Diabetes Mellitus, Disease Progression, Doxorubicin, Echocardiography, Genes, erbB-2, Glomerular Filtration Rate, Heart Diseases, Heart Failure, Heart Transplantation, Heart Transplantation, Heart-Assist Devices, Hypertension, Lung Neoplasms, Maytansine, Myocytes, Cardiac, Neuregulins, Pharmaceutical Preparations, Prospective Studies, Protein-Tyrosine Kinases, Quinazolines, Receptor, Epidermal Growth Factor, Risk Factors, Stomach Neoplasms, Survival Rate, Taxoids, Troponin I, Ventricular Dysfunction, Left

 < Back to Listings